How powerful USB charger should I use with my equipment?

 USB chargers are available in many grades and price points.
 It is basically not products which people care much about, despite typically used daily.
 Therefore, most USB chargers are made with a focus on price, and that means they typically compromise on performance, conversion efficiency and safety features.

 Chill USB chargers always focus on performance / ratings and ultra high conversion efficiency (which lower the energy bill), as well as extended safety and functionality.

-If you use a USB charger daily, then a Chill USB Charger could quickly pay for itself, due to a electricity savings.
+If you use a USB charger daily, then a USB Charger from Chill could quickly pay for itself, due to electricity savings.
 They all offer a higher conversion efficiency compared to most original / cheap / no-name USB chargers.